chaosnight7/nw_quadrant_meteor_boilerplate/README.md

 # NW Quadrant Web App

-This is my proposal for a barebones [Meteor](https://www.meteor.com/) for the NW Quadrant project.
+This is my proposal for a barebones [Meteor app](https://www.meteor.com/) for the NW Quadrant project.
 It includes most all of the functionality we talked about — static pages (homepage, about page), individual organization pages, and a login/accounts system.
 Still missing is an "admin" role for approving new organization pages before they're made public.

 The idea is to let the programming team focus on this project, getting the functionality of the site up to where we want it, while the design team works on [this project](https://github.com/petestreet/nw_quadrant_mockups) in tandem.
 Later, the two can merge once we reach a consensus.